alexben300502/starrr/README.md

 ![Image5](images/Image5.png)
 <br>

 Here we can notice from the terminal that we have a container creation, redis that is starting, also server inizalization with redis server that is listening on port 6379.
-Finally we can notice that the server finished its initialisation and will be from now ready to accept connections over TCP.
+Finally we can notice that the server finished its initialisation and will be from now ready to accept connections over TCP protocols.

-Here we see that Node.js application is starting and we notice that the server is listening to port 3000. <br>
+Here we see that Node.js application is starting and we notice that the server is listening to port 3000, on the localhost. <br>

 ![Image7](images/Image7.png)